autopilot-team/interview/README.md

 ### What To Expect

-During the interview, you'll be using this interview to implement a mini feature end-to-end with our interviewer within 90 minutes, which might include:

-- API implementation
+During this 90-minute technical interview, we'll cover the following phases:

+- Self-Introduction (5 minutes)
+- Requirements Clarification & Discussion (10 minutes)
-- Database schema changes
+- Database Schema Implementation (15 minutes)
-- Testing and documentation
+- API Development & Integration Testing (50 minutes)
-- Frontend component development
+- Closing Discussion (10 minutes)

-### Evaluation
+### Evaluation & Requirements

-- Your problem-solving approach
+Please ensure you have a reliable development environment set up and are comfortable working within the allocated timeframes. **Effective time management across each phase** is a key component of this assessment.
+We'll be evaluating your performance across the following areas:

+#### Problem-solving approach
+How you break down requirements and tackle complex challenges.

-- Code quality and architecture decisions
+#### Code quality and architecture decisions
-- Testing strategies, i.e. mocks/stubs/spies
+Clean, maintainable code with sound design principles.

+#### Testing strategies
+Effective use of mocks, stubs, spies, and comprehensive test coverage.

-- Communication skills
+#### Communication skills
+Clear articulation of your thought process and technical decisions.

+#### Adaptability with new technologies
-- Ability to work with new technologies
+Ability to learn and work effectively with unfamiliar tools or frameworks.

 ## Project Structure